Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

                   $ref: '#/components/schemas/Activity'
 ```

-**How do we run Containers in AWS?**
-- AWS ECS
-- AWS EKS
-- AWS AppRunner
-- AWS Fargate

 **Step 10: Adding DynamoDB and Postgresql**
 - From the AWS CLI , I searched and copied the commands on how to create a DynamoDB table